hao-lee/Graphvizer/README.md

 By default, the plugin will show the image in a new window.
 This is flexible in most cases, especially when you have two monitors.
 If you do like use a separated layout to show the image, change the value of `show_image_with` from `window` to `layout` and save it.
 (You may need to restart Sublime Text 3 to take effects.)

+### Set the image directory

+By default, the generated image will be saved in system temporary directory.
+If you want to change this default location, you can set `"image_dir"` according to your needs.

+Example for Windows: `"E:\\homework\\image\\"`
+Example for Linux/OSX: `"/home/haolee/image/"`

 # Key Bindings